Kethas/psi/Readme.md

 ```

 ## Known issues
-  - Multiple End RuleParts being generated when compiling a Grammar.
    - Left recursion is impossible currently.
 This is possible to implement, and kind of necessary because recursion is encouraged.
    - The current parsing implementation is recursive using function calls.
 This could be optimized in some way
+   - Transformation actions can be defined in `Rules` for each rule definition, though these are completely ignored and unimplemented after compilation to a Grammar.

 ## License
 See LICENSE for details.